 The Trucking Company

 The truck driver may not be the only liable party in your accident claim.
 In fact, s/he may not be at fault at all.
-The trucking company may be the party responsible if they failed to properly maintain the truck.
+The trucking company may be the party responsible if they fail to properly maintain the truck.

 Negligence on behalf of the trucking company can include: